LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `lambdas_compiled`
 	pseudo-example for testing compilation of calls to library meta-predicates with lambda expressions as meta-arguments

+- `laptops`
+	example of defining an object as a composition of other objects in order to contrast with category-based composition

 - `lo`
 	examples adapted from the Francis G. McCabe L&O system